reubenmiller/tedge-mqtt-state-machine/README.md

 - A ready-to-use implementation of a workflow can be adapted by a user.
   - New state can be added (as long as an external sub-system is handling this state).
-  - Default behavior can be overrided (by providing an external script or delegating the step to an external participant).
+  - Default behavior can be overridden (by providing an external script or delegating the step to an external participant).
 - This fully decouples any cloud-specific support from the core operation workflow.
-  - A cloud-specific mapper is only responsible of message translation.
+  - A cloud-specific mapper is only responsible for message translation.
   - On request from the cloud, the mapper has to create the initial state of the operation.
   - While the operation is making progress, the mapper can report this progress to the cloud end-point.
   - The mapper has to watch when a terminal state is reach to report this event accordingly and close the operation.